-According to the Article 47 of the Regulation (EU) Nr.
-1303/2013 the Member States establish in accordance with the Managing Authority within 3 months after the approval of the Operational Programme by the European Commission a bilateral Monitoring Committee.
+According to Article 47 of Regulation (EU) No 1303/2013, the Member States establish in agreement with the Managing Authority, within three months after the approval of the Operational Programme by the European Commission, a bilateral Monitoring Committee.
 The Monitoring Committee is the highest decision-making body and bears overall responsibility for programme guidance and implementation.

-The main tasks of the Monitoring Committee are outlined in the above mentioned Regulation.
+The main tasks of the Monitoring Committee are outlined in the abovementioned Regulation.